-Add the saffron threads, turmeric, cumin, garlic, chili and fish sauce or salt to the hot stock.
+Add the saffron threads, turmeric, cumin, garlic, chili, and fish sauce (or salt) to the hot stock.
 Stir well.

 Pour this mixture into your rice cooker together with the rice.
 Stir and cover.

 Switch on the cooker.
-When rice is done, fluff with a fork or chopsticks (the dried chili may have risen to the top—just stir it in).
+When the rice is done, fluff with a fork or chopsticks.
+The dried chili may have risen to the top, so just mix it in.